Skip to main content

 Meet the Experts

-Dr. James Dello Russo has been a practicing optometrist for over twenty-two years and is the administrative director for the New Jersey Eye Center in Bergenfield, NJ.
+Dr. James Dello Russo has practiced optometry for more than twenty-two years and serves as administrative director for the New Jersey Eye Center in Bergenfield, NJ.

 Dr. Molly King is a residency-trained optometrist in Colorado.
-She currently works at a pediatric clinic and owns SimplEye, a telehealth service for patients with dry eye.
+She works at a pediatric clinic and owns SimplEye, a telehealth service for dry-eye patients.

 Quick Look: